Christianib003/Blog-app/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply
+> Describe the tech stack and include only the relevant

 </details>